Piano Lessons FAQs Marbella – Your Most Common Questions Answered

 Lesson prices vary based on duration and format.
 Most students choose weekly 45- or 60-minute sessions.
 Please check the contact page for current rates in Marbella, San Pedro, and Estepona.

-While it’s possible to learn independently, having a teacher ensures correct technique, faster progress, and tailored guidance based on your goals.
+While it’s possible to learn independently, having a teacher helps ensure correct technique, faster progress, and guidance tailored to your goals.

-Beginners benefit from 15–30 minutes daily.
-Intermediate players should aim for 45–60 minutes, with consistent practice being more important than duration alone.
+Beginners benefit from 15–30 minutes of daily practice.
+Intermediate players typically aim for 45–60 minutes.
+Consistency matters more than total duration.

-Children can start around age 5, depending on attention span and coordination.
-Adults can begin at any age – it’s never too late to learn.
+Children can usually start around age 5, depending on attention span and coordination.
+Adults can begin at any age.

 Yes.
 Regular home practice is essential.
-A digital piano with weighted keys is a great starting option if you don’t have an acoustic piano.
+A digital piano with weighted keys is a suitable starting option if an acoustic piano is not available.

-Weekly lessons combined with daily practice provide the best results.
-This balance ensures consistent learning without overwhelm.
+Weekly lessons combined with daily practice provide the best results and support steady progress.

 Yes.
-Lessons are adapted to your taste—whether classical, pop, jazz, film music, or songwriting with piano accompaniment.
+Lessons are adapted to individual preferences, including classical, pop, jazz, film music, and songwriting with piano accompaniment.

 Yes.
-Students may take part in optional recitals, ABRSM or RSL graded exams, or simply focus on playing for personal enjoyment.
+Students may choose to take part in optional recitals, prepare for ABRSM or RSL graded exams, or focus purely on personal enjoyment.

 The first lesson is informal.
-We’ll explore your interests, assess your level, and begin with simple exercises or music to get started.
+We discuss goals, assess current level, and begin with simple exercises or music.

-Absolutely.
-Many students switch between formats depending on location.
-This hybrid setup supports ongoing progress.
+Yes.
+Many students alternate between formats depending on location.
+This hybrid approach supports continuity.

-You’ll need a stable internet connection, a phone or laptop with webcam, and your piano or keyboard.
-A second camera view is optional but helpful.
+A stable internet connection, a phone or laptop with webcam, and a piano or keyboard are required.
+A second camera angle is optional.

 Piano Lessons FAQs Marbella - Why Music Exams Are Worth It: